Nozbe/NoOffice.org/_book/vlog.md

 * Better questions - just as we discussed in previous chapters, when people watch the vlog, they can take their time to post a thoughtful comment or ask a good question.
 You don't force them to come up with a brilliant thought right there on the spot.
 * Vlog archive - the vlogs are being archived so if a new person joins the team, part of their onboarding process is to watch at least last 5 vlogs of mine, to get a feeling of what's going on in the team.

-## What's the right vlogging frequency?
-You choose!
+## Choose your own vlogging frequency

+You choose how often you vlog.
 It all depends on what's going on with your team.
 To keep things in check, I try to vlog to the entire team at least once a month.
 Sometimes twice a month.
 Rarely more often.

 As we ship our app Nozbe Teams weekly, our VP of Product vlogs weekly as well, to make sure the team is up to date on the state of our app.

-## What I vlog about?
+## Topics I vlog about

 Basically I vlog about anything I'd love for my team members to know.
 So that we're on the same page.
 I try to find a balance of all the things that happened since my last vlog: